kayamustafa/web-quiz-engine/README.md

 ---

 ## Get completion history (with paging)
-It is possible to return completion history of the user Example with curl:
+It is possible to return completion history of the user.
+Example with curl:
 ```
 curl --user test@gmail.com:password -X GET  http://localhost:8889/api/quizzes/completed